whiskyechobravo/kerko/docs/about.md

 Bravo][Whisky_Echo_Bravo] on two projects:

-- [Bibliographie sur l’histoire de Montréal](https://bibliomontreal.uqam.ca/bibliographie/), developed in 2014 by David Lesieur and Patrick Fournier, of Whisky Echo Bravo, for the [Laboratoire d'histoire et de patrimoine de Montréal](https://lhpm.uqam.ca/) (Université du Québec à Montréal, Canada).
+- [Bibliographie sur l’histoire de Montréal](https://bibliographies.uqam.ca/bhm/), developed in 2014 by David Lesieur and Patrick Fournier, of Whisky Echo Bravo, for the [Laboratoire d'histoire et de patrimoine de Montréal](https://lhpm.uqam.ca/) (Université du Québec à Montréal, Canada).
+The original custom application got a few minor updates over time, and was eventually replaced with Kerko in 2024.
 - [Bibliography on English-speaking Quebec](http://quescren.concordia.ca/),
   developed in 2017 by David Lesieur, for the [Quebec English-Speaking Communities Research Network